divya237/EnergyConsumptionPrediction/README.md

-# 🔋 Energy Consumption Prediction
+# 🔋 Energy Consumption Analysis

 ## 📌 Overview
 This project aims to predict energy consumption based on building features and environmental factors using a **Linear Regression model**.
 The analysis explores how different attributes influence energy usage and helps in optimizing energy efficiency.